-The Faculty combines this expertise in health research with our traditional strengths in public policy, government and business to make a difference to New Zealand’s health system.
-And because we’re New Zealand’s capital city university, we have unique access to government departments and agencies, District Health Boards, NGOs, business, science and community groups to make the most of our insights.
+As part of New Zealand’s capital city university, we have unique access to government departments and agencies, District Health Boards, NGOs, business, science and community groups to make the most of our insights.

 Together, we can make a difference to New Zealanders’ health and wellbeing, and shape a healthy future.
-I look forward to you joining us.